-There’s actually 2.
+There are actually 2.
 One is more obvious, and that is the opportunity to build and distribute libraries of block patterns.

 The second opportunity is less obvious and is the really interesting one IMHO.